pagopa-archive/io-functions-sign/docs/architecture/decisions/0002-format-for-signerid.md

-In the context of choosing a format for the identifier, facing the need of decoupling the IO App generic user from the Signer entity and meeting PagoPA and GDPR constraints, we decided to use an opaque identifier[^UID] (_uuid_) obtained from the Personal Data Vault service[^PDVDR] and neglected to use the Tax Number as ID.
+In the context of choosing a format for the identifier, facing the need of decoupling the IO App generic user from the Signer entity and meeting PagoPA and GDPR constraints, we decided to use an opaque identifier[^UID] (_uuid_) obtained from the Personal Data Vault tokenizer service[^PDVDR] and neglected to use the Tax Number as ID.

 [^PDV]: https://pagopa.atlassian.net/wiki/spaces/usrreg/pages/480772446/Autenticazione+di+un+utente+nel+mio+sistema+tramite+SPID+CIE
 [^UID]: https://pagopa.atlassian.net/wiki/spaces/LEG/pages/412354243/Re-engineering+UIDs